MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/2-what-is-cd.md

 Right-click publishing is a great way to quickly build a prototype.
 For example, you might right-click publish your application to Azure so that you can share a new idea with your team.
 But this technique has limitations.

 Continuous delivery provides a consistent way for you and your team to continuously test, deploy, and monitor your application each time you check in your code.
-When you right-click publish your application, there's no guarantee that the code was properly tested or will behave as expected under real-world usage.
+When you right-click publish your application, there's no guarantee that the code was properly tested, or will behave as expected under real-world usage.

 In this short video, Abel Wang, Cloud Advocate at Microsoft, explains more.